alphagov/content-publisher/docs/adr/000x-modelling-history.md

 The TimelineEntry model should not store data which could not be derived from other aspects of a document.
-This is the allow the ability to rebuild TimelineEntry models if the needs of the timeline changed and to avoid timeline being an aspect of a documents state.
-Previously models such as Removal and Withdrawal were associated directly with a TimelineEntry which meant state was access through the timeline.
-These are now suggested to be associated with a Status model.
+This is the allow the ability to rebuild TimelineEntry models if the needs of the timeline changed and to avoid timeline being an aspect of a document's state.

 ### Topics